iltommi/qdb-documentation/source/reference/qdbd.rst

 .. note::
     The sessions count determines the number of simultaneous clients the server may handle at any given time.
     Increasing the value increases the memory load.
-The total number of sessions depends on the number of partitions.
-    If you have two partitions and 2,000 sessions per partitions, then the total number of sessions is 4,000.
-    Values below 50 are ignored.
+This value may be limited by your license.

 .. option:: --partitions=<count>